-Exekias' Dionysus in his Magic Boat vase painting used the kylix ware type, that is a wine-drinking cup, which would reveal the picture at its bed as the holder drank all of its content.
-This picture depicts Dionysus, god of ecstasy, intoxication and sexuality, in an ancient Greek boat with wind-filled sail billowing the vessel forward, among dolphins, symbols of the god.
-The picture's dark red ground appropriately evokes Homer's famous simile of the sea as winelooking.
+For the vase painting known as Dionysus in his Magic Boat, Exekias used the kylix ware type, a wine-drinking cup that would reveal the picture at its bed as the holder drank all of its content.
+This picture depicts Dionysus, god of ecstasy, drunkenness and sexuality, in an ancient Greek boat with a wind-filled sail billowing the vessel forward, among dolphins, symbols of the god.
+The picture's dark red ground appropriately evokes Homer's famous simile of the sea as wine-looking.
 Surprisingly, a grape vine grows from the ship itself upwards beside the mast, branching over the whole of the top with clusters of grapes.
-The over life sized god is treating the ship as a chaise longue, reclining in a relaxed manner while holding a horn of plenty likely filled with his favourite drink.
+The over life-sized god is treating the ship as a chaise longue, reclining in a relaxed manner while holding a horn of plenty likely filled with his favourite drink.
 In essence the painting is of a drunken ship, a hallucination brought about by Dionysus' own drunkenness.
-This brings to mind Arthur Rimbaud's 1871 decadent poem The Drunken Boat, describing a shipwreck in a
+This brings to mind Arthur Rimbaud's 1871 decadent poem The Drunken Boat, describing a shipwreck in a fragmented first-person narrative saturated with symbolism - the filling of the boat with water alludes to its getting drunk.
+If, on the other hand, the Odyssey is perceived to be the pure fiction in Odysseus' mind, this too is hinted at when as a beggar he admits to Penelope that one "might find fault with me and say I swam in tears because my brain drowned in liquor" (ib.
+1965:19.120-121).
+The fact that Guy Fleming, designer of the cover of Lattimore's classic book, based his woodcut on Exekias' Dionysus kylix, rather fortuitously links the Odyssean adventures with intoxication.